cultuscomox/cultuscomox/README.md

 Visit your GitHub pages repo online (i.e. https://github.com/mareoc/mareoc.github.io) and you should see it's filled with code now.
 Yay!!

 Finally, visit your GitHub Pages site at _https://[username].github.io_ and you should see your starter website.
+Again, be sure to replace [username] with your GitHub username.
 __Congratulations!!!__